 The library is offering a variety of fun programs for kids, including Storytimes in the Park, as well as science and technology programs hosted by Parks Canada and Scientists in Schools.
 For more information about online programs and events for kids, check out our events calendar or call us at 604-231-6412.

 Teens!
-Starting June 24, you can join Richmond Public Library’s online Teen Summer Reading Club and make reading a fun part of your summer.
-Write and post book reviews on our blog and enter the teen summer design contest for a chance to have your artwork chosen as the face of the 2022 Teen Summer Reading Club.
+Starting June 15, you can join Richmond Public Library’s online Teen Summer Reading Club and make reading a fun part of your summer.
+Write and post book reviews on our blog and enter our design contest for a chance to have your artwork chosen as the face of the 2022 Teen Summer Reading Club.
 Plus, don’t miss our virtual writing workshops and a virtual Heist game.
 For more information, check out the RPL Teen Hub, or call us at 604-231-6412.